Diegopie/Gaming-Calendar/README.md

 When I find my favorite game,

    * I see relevant information about it
-    I can save a list of favorite games

 When I want to make a play session